GERMAN OCCUPATION OF HUNGARY

 In mid-May 1944, the Hungarian authorities, in coordination with the German Security Police, began to systematically deport the Hungarian Jews.
 SS Colonel Adolf Eichmann was chief of the team of "deportation experts" that worked with the Hungarian authorities.
 The Hungarian police carried out the roundups and forced the Jews onto the deportation trains.

 In less than two months, nearly 440,000 Jews were deported from Hungary in more than 145 trains.
-Most were deported to Auschwitz, but thousands were also sent to the border with Austria to be deployed at digging fortification trenches.
+Most were deported to Auschwitz.
+Thousands were also sent to the border with Austria to be to be used for digging fortification trenches.
 By the end of July 1944, the only Jewish community left in Hungary was that of Budapest, the capital.

 During the Szalasi regime, Arrow Cross gangs perpetrated a reign of arbitrary terror against the Jews of Budapest.
 Hundreds of Jews, both men and women, were violently murdered.
 Many others died from the brutal conditions of forced labor to which the Arrow Cross subjected them.

-In November 1944, the Arrow Cross regime ordered the remaining Jews of Budapest into a ghetto which, covering an area of 0.1 square miles, became temporary residence to nearly 70,000 people.
+In November 1944, the Arrow Cross regime ordered the remaining Jews of Budapest into a ghetto which, covering an area of 0.1 square miles, held nearly 70,000 people.
 Several thousand Budapest Jews were also marched on foot under Hungarian guard to the Austrian border during November and December 1944.
 Many who were too weak to continue marching in the bitter cold were shot along the way.

 ARMISTICE AND LIBERATION